-The mission of the U.S. Army Corps of Engineers regulatory program is to protect the nation's waters for current and future generations, while also allowing reasonable economic development to occur.
+The mission of the U.S. Army Corps of Engineers (USACE) Regulatory Program is to protect the nation's aquatic resources and navigable capacity while allowing economic development through fair and balanced decisions.

 The USACE permit process is designed to minimize the environmental impact of construction and dredging activities in U.S. waters and to ensure that all such efforts are well thought-out and carefully coordinated.